Bakisha/USCL/README.md

   cube.drawVoxels(true/false);
     - true: it will use vsync (just like in you PC monitor) .  (recommended)
     - false: do not use vsync.
-Can cause cube-tearing (best way to described is like this: Fast animation is drawing, and you see one frame in lower half of layers, then in upper half next frame that is already calculated.
+Can cause cube-tearing (best way to described is like this: Fast animation is drawing, and you see one frame in lower half of layers, then in upper half next frame that is already calculated and start to show.
 Use it on slow animations (that is , for example calculated at 5 frames per second)